ENFernandes/Mychatbot/README.md

 4. After a successful verification, log in normally.

 > Tip: set `APP_BASE_URL` in the backend so verification links point to the correct frontend domain.

+### Password Recovery Flow

+1. Click "Recover password" on the login page to open the recovery modal.
+2. Enter your **name** and **email** (both are required for security).
+3. If the credentials match, you'll receive a password reset email with a link valid for 1 hour.
+4. Click the link to open the reset password page (`/reset-password?token=...`).
+5. Enter your new password (must meet all security requirements: 10+ characters, uppercase, lowercase, number, and symbol).
+6. Submit to reset your password and automatically redirect to login.

+**Security Notes:**
+- The system validates both name and email before sending the recovery email
+- Invalid credentials return a generic error message to prevent user enumeration
+- Reset tokens expire after 1 hour
+- The token is validated before showing the password reset form

 ### Transactional Emails (Resend)